Special Services

 Referral and Identification

-• A referral may come from a parent, teacher, physician, or building administrator.
-If you suspect that your child has a disability you should contact your child’s classroom teacher, school counselor or building administrator to discuss further.
+A referral for a special education evaluation may be made by a parent, teacher, physician, building administrator, or the MTSS team.
+If you suspect that your child may have a disability, you should contact your child’s classroom teacher, school counselor, or building administrator to discuss your concerns and determine next steps.

 Assessment

-• If your child is referred to the Evaluation Team for evaluation, the team will review all pertinent data to determine if further evaluation is needed to assist with determining if your child has a disability.
-If your child is determined to require further evaluations, evaluations will be completed within 60 calendar days of receiving your authorization to conduct evaluations.
+If your child is referred to the Evaluation Team, the team will review all relevant information to determine whether additional assessments are needed to help identify a possible disability.
+If further evaluations are warranted, they will be completed within 60 calendar days after the school receives your consent to proceed.

 Individualized Education Program (IEP)

-• Upon reviewing the results of evaluations, the Evaluation Team will determine if your child is eligible as a student with a disability who requires specialized instruction from a special educator under one of the twelve eligibility categories.
-If your child is eligible for special education services an Individualized Education Program (IEP) will be developed by the IEP team.
-The IEP team consists of the parents/guardians, a school administrator, a special education teacher, the child’s general education teacher, and other special education staff as determined by the team.
-During the IEP, annual goals are developed to help the student progress in the general education curriculum.
-Parents must give approval prior to placement and services beginning.
+After reviewing the evaluation results, the Evaluation Team will determine whether your child qualifies as a student with a disability who requires specialized instruction under one of the 13 IDEA eligibility categories.
+If your child is found eligible, the IEP team will develop an Individualized Education Program (IEP).
+This team includes the parents/guardians, a school administrator, a special education teacher, the child’s general education teacher, and any other special education staff as needed.
+During the IEP meeting, annual goals are created to support the student’s progress within the general education curriculum.
+Parents must provide consent before services and placement begin.

 IEP Review